 Tobacco Packaging and Labeling

-Rotating pictorial health warnings must occupy 50 percent of principal display areas.
-The image must appear on the lower 50 percent of the front of the package and the accompanying text must appear on the lower 50 percent of the back of the package.
+Rotating pictorial health warnings must occupy 50 percent of the principal display areas.
+An image and accompanying text must appear on the lower 50 percent of the front of the package and an accompanying text-only message must appear on the lower 50 percent of the back of the package.
 The set of 10 health messages and images must be updated every 12 to 24 months.
 Fifty percent of one side of the tobacco product package must contain information about the free service for quitting smoking that is provided by the Ministry of Health.
 Misleading packaging and labeling, including such terms as “light” and “low tar” and other signs, is prohibited.

 Cigarette Contents and Disclosures